brownie-in-motion/hn-adblock/README.md

 A Chrome extension that removes "[company] is hiring" ads on https://news.ycombinator.com/.

+Note: I do not read the orange site.
+This was motivated entirely by boredom.

 ## Extension

 To add the extension to Chrome, visit